| A wireless communications provider supports

 administrative and server-side components, dramatically reducing

 data corruption and security risks inherent in the previous architecture.
+A completely new Software Development LIfe Cycle was documented,

 staff trained, and new tools implemented to support the SDLC.